Cosmin1907/farmers-market/README.md

 - **Footer**

-Validated Social Media Icons: Confirmed they open in new tabs and display correct hover color.
+Validated Social Media Icons: Confirmed they open in new tabs.
-Checked Footer Contact Information:
-Tested phone number link, confirming it prompts the call option.
-Tested email address link, confirming it opens the default email application.

 In summary, comprehensive testing covered navigation, form functionality, and footer elements, ensuring a smooth user experience.